 If you’re already a Capital One customer, you should also know that Capital One only allows a total of five active cards per customer.
 So, if you already have multiple cards from Capital One, you could be denied a card based on this factor alone.
 In this case, you may be able to upgrade another Capital One card to the SavorOne or make a product change.
 However, upgrading a card means you won’t be eligible for the welcome bonus.

-How can I improve my score to qualify for it?
+How can I improve my score to get this card?

-The Capital One SavorOne Cash Rewards Card is a good choice for foodies who spend on groceries, dining and entertainment and want to earn rewards for those purchases – without paying an annual fee.
-To qualify, you’ll need good to excellent credit to qualify, and it may take a while to get there.
+The Capital One SavorOne is a good choice for foodies who spend on groceries, dining and entertainment and want to earn rewards for those purchases (without paying an annual fee).
+However, you’ll need good to excellent credit to qualify, and it may take a while to get there.